bazelbuild/bazel/site/docs/skylark/rules.md

 attribute, you can refer to it with a label, and you can see it in `bazel query`.

-The rule is analyzed when you explictly build it, or if it is a dependency of the build.
+The rule is analyzed when you explicitly build it, or if it is a dependency of the build.
 In this case, Bazel will execute its `implementation` function.
 This function decides what the outputs of the rule are and how to build them (using `actions`).
 During analysis, no external command can be executed: actions will